Relintai/pandemonium_engine_docs/README.md

 This is a (not direct) fork of godot's documentation.

 The goal is to simplify it as much as possible and to move it to the main engine repository.
+(Possibly even shipping it built in.)

 This repository contains the source files of [Godot Engine](https://godotengine.org)'s documentation, in reStructuredText markup language (reST).